afbarnard/fitamord/devel/design.md

   * each feature vector should be output with a subject ID and a study / label ID to support debugging

+* YAML and config are separate, config is interpreted version of YAML
+* constructor objects to help transform YAML into config

 File Formats
 ------------